RikaIljina/PortfolioProject4/README.md

 Then, in your workspace:

 1. Install Django:

    `pip install django`
 2. Install gunicorn as WSGI HTTP server:

    `pip install gunicorn`
-3. Install Cloudinary SDK and integration package
+3. Install Cloudinary SDK and integration package:

    `pip install cloudinary dj3-cloudinary-storage`
-4. Install PostgreSQL adapter and URL parsing tool `pip install psycopg2 dj_database_url`
+4. Install PostgreSQL adapter and URL parsing tool:

+   `pip install psycopg2 dj_database_url`
 5. Create a file with the project requirements:

    `pip freeze --local > requirements.txt`
 6. Start the Django project:

    `django-admin startproject <your-project-name> .`
 7. Create a Django app:

    `python3 manage.py startapp <app-name>`
 8. Create an `env.py` file in your root folder and add it to the ```.gitignore``` file to make sure your API keys and other sensitive data don't get uploaded to GitHub and exposed to the public.
 9. Create an account on [cloudinary.com](https://www.cloudinary.com/), go to your Dashboard -> API keys -> Generate an API key, and copy your API environment variable.